 Why are building permits required?

 Don’t make the renovation mistake of forgetting a building permit.
-Whenever you build a new home or make substantial changes to one, the jurisdiction the property is located in will likely require a permit.
+Whenever you build a new home or make substantial changes to an existing one, the jurisdiction the property is located in will likely require a permit.
 Permits allow your local authority to monitor changes to properties, and provide for some degree of uniformity in new construction or upgrades so that homes meet a similar standard or code.

 Common permit types